yyzahran/planet-technical-assessment/ThoughtProcess.md

 ### Challenge 2
 I tried to utilize helper methods and fixtures as much as I could as well as adding global variables whenever I can.
 However, I didn't want to go overboard so as not to affect the readability of the project.
 For example, I thought about adding global parameters with the different status codes I expected, but I felt that that would be confusing and the user/reviewer will have to resort back to different files to check what each variable means.
 Sometimes leaving parameters compartmentalized within the test can be easier to maintain.
 ### Challenge 3
-I opted for making the most out of every test by
+I opted for making the most out of every test by adding more than just one assertion instead of adding each assertion to a separate test for the sake of scalability and executanility of the project.
+For example in a test case where I'd test creating a saved search, I create the search, then assert its GET response and validate its schema instead of adding the latter two in other separate tests.

 ### Challenge 4